Skip to content

 • Can be warmed and eaten plain

-Important: During acute flares, vegetables should be cooked until very soft.
-Raw vegetables are too difficult to digest.
+Important: During acute flares, cook all vegetables until very soft.
+Raw vegetables place too much strain on your inflamed intestines and will worsen pain and bloating.

 Limited Safe Fruits